l3nz/whaleware/README.md

 An app progresses trough a life-cycle.
 The life-cycle can be pushed externally through the `lifecycle` script so that an external system can be aware of the current state of the app.

+- DOCKERUP - An optional state notified by a startup script before the app is started
 - BOOT - System is running the `boot` script.
 - FIRSTBOOT - System is running the `firstboot` script.
 - UPGRADING - System is running the `upgrading` script.